 Subject matter eligibility and funding from other sources

 Applicants to the SAP Discovery Grants program must present a program of research or a research project that is eligible under NSERC’s mandate, which is to promote and assist research in the natural sciences and engineering, other than health.
-The objectives of the research program or project must be to advance knowledge in the natural sciences or in engineering.
+The objectives of the research program or project must be to advance knowledge in the natural sciences or engineering.
 The application will be rejected if NSERC determines, at any time during the review cycle, that the subject matter is outside of its mandate.
-Refer to This link will take you to another Web site Selecting the appropriate federal granting agency, the Addendum to the guidelines for the eligibility of applications related to health, the Peer review manuals, the Peer review manual and NSERC Discovery Grants process for decisions on mandate eligibility for further information on the eligibility of subject matter.
+Refer to Selecting the Appropriate Federal Granting Agency, the Addendum to the guidelines for the eligibility of applications related to health, the Peer review manuals and NSERC Discovery Grants Process for Decisions on Mandate Eligibility for further information on the eligibility of subject matter.

 Applicants to the Discovery Grants program must present a program of research or a project that is conceptually distinct from research supported by the Canadian Institutes of Health Research (CIHR) or the Social Sciences and Humanities Research Council (SSHRC).